faustostangler/FL2/code style manual.md

 ## 4. Error Handling

 ### 4.1 Try-Except Blocks
-- **Use**: Use `try-except` blocks to handle errors, especially when dealing with external resources or user input.
+- **Use**: Always Use `try-except` blocks to handle errors, especially when dealing with external resources or user input.
 - **Logging**: Log errors using a centralized logging function (`log_error`) for consistency.
 - **Specificity**: Handle specific exceptions where possible, avoiding generic `except` clauses.